-By coupling Eq.
-(9) to the previously described model, a good basic model for IPMC actuation has been got.
-All values used in the simulations have been brought out in Table III.
-Figure 3 shows a comparison between the simulation and an experiment.
-We introduce more comparative figures in the next section of the paper.
+All values, which are used in the simulations, have been brought out in Table II.
+Fig. 3 shows a comparison between the simulation and an experiment [16].
+More comparative figures are introduced in the next section of the paper.

 III.
-SELF-OSCILLATIONS
+MODELING SELF-OSCILLATIONS

 We have conducted a series of tests with IPMCs in a constant electric field in formaldehyde (HCHO) solution.
-Measurements show that current oscillations begin from applied potential of ca. $0.75\ V$.
-More about experiments and conclusions could be read from our previous letter[7].
-However, studies show that there are sequential electrochemical reaction taking place on the platinum cathode.
+Measurements show that current oscillations begin from applied potential of ca. 0.75 V. More information about experiments and conclusions could be read from our previous letter [9].
+Studies show that there are sequential electrochemical reactions, which take place on the platinum cathode.
 The initial burst of the current is caused by the reaction where subscript ads denotes species adsorbed to the platinum and denotes an active platinum site.
 The result of the reaction (10) is clearing up 2 platinum sites, which causes CO to adsorb again.
 Chronopotentiomentry scans show that before reaction (10), the following reactions occur: